Confusezius/Confusezius/README.md

 🤔 Most of my current work focuses on out-of-distribution generalization for zero- and few-shot learning and medical representation learning.

-📫 Reach me for collabs or just general question: [Email](mailto:karsten.rh1@gmail.com)
+📫 Reach me for collabs or just general questions [here](mailto:karsten.rh1@gmail.com)

 <!-- Actual text -->